 If you receive benefits, such as jobseeker's allowance, income support, employment and support allowance or pension credit, your council can apply for your council tax debt to be deducted from these benefits.

-Bailiffs can seize your belongings if you don't pay
+Court can send bailiffs if you don't pay

 If the value of the goods is not enough to pay for your bill, or you still refuse to pay, you can be sent to prison for up to three months.